Kew Mae Pan Trail: The 3-Hour Hike That Requires a Guide

 Guide Requirement: Guides are mandatory for the Kew Mae Pan Nature Trail.
 These local Hmong hill tribe guides are experienced with the route, though they don't speak much English.
 While the trail is quite straightforward, hiring a guide supports the local community and conservation efforts.

 Arranging a guide is easy.
-We simply arrived at the trail entrance, paid the 200 Baht fee (for groups of up to 10), and were assigned a guide within minutes.
+We simply arrived at the trail entrance, paid the 200 Baht fee each, and were assigned a guide within minutes.
 They even provided us with wooden hiking sticks for support.

 Hiking the Kew Mae Pan Nature Trail